lego/cs452/README.md

 Building
 --------

+You can specify any specific kernel assignment as the entry point via. `PROJECT` into `make`.
+For example, if you want to compile K1's entry point you'd use `make PROJECT=K1`.

 #### Building locally
 To build on a local architecture (non-ARM), include `LOCAL=true` in the command[0].
 For example, `make LOCAL=true`.
 By default a local make will build all test binaries and `main.a`, the full kernel binary.
 Each C file in `test/` will produce an `.a` file.